In Selma, A 'Final Crossing' For John Lewis Across The Edmund Pettus Bridge

 Lewis didn't die that day.
 Images from "Bloody Sunday," as it came to be known, were broadcast across the nation.
 The ensuing coverage helped lead to the passage of the Voting Rights Act of 1965, which prohibits racial discrimination in voting.
 And it catapulted Lewis onto the national stage and a more than 30-year career in Congress as a representative from Georgia.

-On Saturday, Lewis was remembered at a memorial service in his hometown.
-Last night he was honored at a service in Selma, where his body lay in repose as mourners paid their respects.
-After today's passage across the bridge, Lewis will be received at the Alabama State Capitol.
+On Saturday, Lewis was remembered at a memorial service in his hometown of Troy, Ala.
+At night he was honored at a service in Selma, where his body lay in repose as mourners paid their respects.
+After Sunday's passage across the bridge, Lewis will be received at the Alabama State Capitol.

 On Monday, Lewis's body will lie in state at the U.S. Capitol in Washington, D.C.
 After an invitation-only arrival ceremony Monday afternoon, members of the public will be able to pay their respects in a masked and socially distant line on the Capitol's East Plaza.